Background

 In 2020, Dr. Sale completed a clinical residency at the Semel Institute of Neuroscience and Human Behavior, University of California-Los Angeles.
 Primary rotation included neuropsychological testing for children undergoing surgery for seizure disorders.
 Additional clinical rotations included parent management training for children with social or behavioral problems and family therapy for teens with bipolar disorder.
 Dr. Sale is certified to deliver Parent-Child Interaction Therapy (PCIT), which is an intensive parent coaching treatment for young children with severe behavior problems.

-Dr. Sale has published in several peer-review journals.
+Dr. Sale has published in several peer-reviewed journals.
 Areas of research and consultative expertise include,

-• threat detection for schools & school-based behavioral health programming,
+violent threat detection for schools & school-based mental health

-• measurement of child-serving systems & processes that determine the trajectory of systems-involved youth,
+measurement of child-serving systems that determine the trajectory of systems-involved youth

 Clinical experiences:

-• parent management training for severe behavior problems in children & teens
+parent management training for severe behavior problems in an inpatient and outpatient hospital setting

-• psychotherapy for violent and high-risk behavior in teens & their families
+crisis response for suicidal and homicidal behavior in teens & their families in the school setting

-• early detection & diagnostic testing for autism alongside developmental pediatricians
+early detection & diagnostic testing for autism alongside developmental pediatricians in primary care

-• individual education planning, implementation, & classroom behavior management
+data-driven education planning, plan implementation, & classroom behavior management across k-12